k0sproject/k0s/docs/governance/cncf/gtr.md

 ### Educational and Research Institutions

 * Need Kubernetes clusters for experimentation, training, or academic research.
-* Value k0s’s simplicity for non-commercial use cases and resource-constrained setups.
+* Value k0s's simplicity for non-commercial use cases and resource-constrained setups.

 ### Software Vendors and System Integrators

 * Deliver Kubernetes-based solutions to clients across various industries.
-* Bundle and package k0s with their applications to create "Kubernetes appliances."
+* Bundle and package k0s with their applications to create "Kubernetes appliances".
 * Ship pre-configured, self-contained solutions for customers without requiring Kubernetes expertise.
-* Appreciate k0s’s ease of deployment, lightweight architecture, and flexibility to adapt to different environments.
+* Appreciate k0s's ease of deployment, lightweight architecture, and flexibility to adapt to different environments.
 * Benefit from its embedded-friendly design, making it ideal for turnkey application deployments in diverse scenarios.

 ## Completed end-user research